nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :bulb: Note:
 * Edits the person at the specified `index`.
 The index refers to the index number shown in the current displayed list.
 The index **must be a positive integer** 1, 2, 3, …​
+* Any tag can be used to edit the respective information.
-* At least one of the optional fields must be provided.
+* At least one tag must be provided.
 * Existing values will be updated to the input values.

 Examples: